 Step 8 - Visually inspect coregistration quality of sample data

-Now open the dataset as in6 Step 4, the dataset.xml now contains instructions to expect a hdf5 dataset instead of the raw dataset in the data folder.
-The data will be automatically shown in the ‘Bigdataviewer’ tool for visualisation
+Now open the dataset as in Step 4.
+The dataset.xml now contains instructions to expect a hdf5 dataset instead of the raw dataset in the data folder.
+The data will be automatically shown in the ‘Bigdataviewer’ tool for visualisation.